insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-03-user-registration.md

 **Note: The newly created organisation will be a Trail Account by default, available only for 31days.
 Please make sure you follow your emails, as our sales team will connect you to convert your account to a subscription before it expires.**

-## Accessing the Account
+### Accessing an activated account

-Once your account is ready for use, you can log out from the account, and again when you come back, you will be prompted with the login details to access the same resources.
+Once your account is activated, you can access your resources in our cloud portal by logging in to your account using valid username and password.
+Your account will be secured with us through authentication system,and we encourage you to logout after using it.

 Click on portal and this will take you the login page of  APPSeCONNECT Portal.